What Coverage do Gig Workers Qualify for 2026?

 Q5.
 What healthcare benefits do gig workers get?

-Coverage under PM Jan Arogya Yojana includes up to ₹5 lakh per year for major illnesses, with free treatment for low-income families.
+Coverage under PM Jan Arogya Yojana, which gives up to ₹5 lakh per year for major illnesses.

 Post Comment